mary-lev/kamen/README.md

 # Digital Edition of "Kamen / The Stone"

 ## Project Overview
-This project [https://mary-lev.github.io/kamen/](The Digital Stone), built upon the EVT (Edition Visualization Technology) framework, is designed to aggregate and compare all available versions of the poems from Osip Mandelstam's "Камень / The Stone."
+This project [The Digital Stone](https://mary-lev.github.io/kamen/), built upon the EVT (Edition Visualization Technology) framework, is designed to aggregate and compare all available versions of the poems from Osip Mandelstam's "Камень / The Stone."
 The primary objective is to accurately visualize textual differences, down to the most granular changes, across multiple editions.

 ## Framework
 - **EVT (Edition Visualization Technology)**: A foundational choice for its adaptability and efficiency in visualizing scholarly digital editions.
 EVT ensures a smooth user experience, complemented by advanced textual comparison tools.